 Lemons aren’t only for making drinks and baking pies; try them as microwave cleaning hacks.
-This fruit can bring a fresh scent to your appliances.
-Adding it to vinegar and water is a genius deep cleaning tip for everyday cleanups.
+This fruit can bring a fresh scent to your appliances as well as give them a deep clean.

 Vacuums are powerful household cleaning items that shouldn’t be neglected, given all of the yucky stuff they pick up.
 You’ll need scissors or a seam ripper for this deep cleaning vacuum tip.

-Slide the scissor over the strings, hair, and gunk wrapped around the brush of your vacuum.
+Slide the scissors over the strings, hair, and gunk wrapped around the brush of your vacuum.
 Then be amazed at your vacuum and how much more debris it picks up!
-For more frequent deep cleaning, wipe down your vacuum with warm soapy water, and rinse out any filters.
+For more frequent deep cleaning, wipe down your vacuum with warm soapy water and rinse out any filters.

 When you think about home deep cleaning, do you include your knife block?
 You’d be amazed how well dust and bacteria (and sometimes spiderwebs, don’t ask!) creep in.
 Check out these cleaning tips:

-In recent years, it seems that everyone is using an air fryer as a replacement for a traditional oven.
+Everyone seems to be using an air fryer as a replacement for a traditional oven.
 If yours really needs a deep cleaning and has a lot of caked-on spills, dish soap and water can get the job done quickly.
 Remove the air fryer basket and dump any loose crumbs.

 You’ll find a lot of TikTok cleaning hacks showing people soaking their air fryer basket in warm, soapy water and scrubbing the debris with a soft brush.
 It really is the best and safest deep cleaning method.
 You could then mix a small amount of baking soda, vinegar, and dish soap together to wipe inside and outside of the fryer.

-If you need a few air fryer recipe ideas, KCL has you covered.
+If you need a few air fryer recipe ideas, we have you covered.

-5. How to deep clean wooden cutting boards
+5. How to deep clean wood cutting boards.

 For kitchen deep cleaning projects, this one should occur monthly.
 Pay special attention to your wooden (and plastic) boards used for raw meat, as they could harbor harmful bacteria.

 Cut a lemon in half and squeeze its juice over your wooden cutting board.
-Use the squeezed lemon to spread the juice around, then sprinkle coarse salt over the board, and use the other lemon half to scrub in the salt.
+Use the squeezed lemon to spread the juice around and then sprinkle coarse salt over the board, and use the other lemon half to scrub in the salt.

 Use a paper towel (slightly damp if needed) to wipe off the salt and lemon juice.

-Like with your dish towels and potholders, you should add washing reusable grocery bags to your deep cleaning house checklist.
+Like with your dish towels and pot holders, you should add washing reusable grocery bags to your deep cleaning checklist.
 These household items can retain the smell of your groceries, so it’s best to wash them sooner rather than later.

 Throwing them in the washing machine — or cleaning by hand — after each trip is ideal.
 Beware that insulated bags can’t be washed, so spraying them with a disinfectant spray like Lysol will help to minimize germs.

 The fine bristles of toothbrushes are perfect tools for lifting dirt and dust from the metal parts of your earbuds.
-Gently brush the ear piece, then use a gentle cleaner (like dish soap and warm water) and a soft cloth to clean the outside.
-Periodic deep cleaning of your ear buds keeps the dust away and lets you listen to your favorite songs clearer!
+Gently brush the ear piece and then use a gentle cleaner (like dish soap and warm water) and a soft cloth to clean the outside.
+Periodic deep cleaning of your earbuds keeps the dust away and lets you listen to your favorite songs clearer!

 This cleaning hack is great for purses or bags that need deodorizing or have stains that need treatment.
-Carefully place an open box of baking soda inside your purse, then pull your purse’s dustcover (or use a pillowcase) over your bag.
+Carefully place an open box of baking soda inside your purse and then pull your purse’s dust cover (or use a pillowcase) over your bag.
 Let it sit for a couple of hours until the smell is gone.
 To tackle stains, gently rub baking soda on the stain with a damp cloth and refer to your purse’s manufacturer for more detailed cleaning tips.

-Do remote controls often go overlooked in your overall deep cleaning house checklist?
+Do remote controls often go overlooked in your deep cleaning checklist?
 Think of how often they get touched!
 Simply wipe them down with an antibacterial wipe once a week (or daily if you’ve been sick).
-You could also spray them with an antibacterial spray.
+You could also cover them with an antibacterial spray.

 Cream of tartar — which has nothing to do with tartar sauce — is a powdery acid that’s abrasive enough to remove stubborn grime and make stainless steel items shiny again.

-Learn more tips in How to Clean Stainless Steel: 7 Brilliant Ways You’ve Never Heard Before
+Related: How to Clean Stainless Steel: 7 Brilliant Ways You’ve Never Heard Before.

 Don’t let dust mites in your pillow get the best of you.
 Wash two at a time with bleach and perhaps your favorite dryer sheet.
 Toss a tennis ball in the dryer with your washed pillows to help fluff them back up.